awsdocs/amazon-connect-admin-guide/doc_source/permissions-for-contact-lens.md

 This permission allows you to view, edit, or create rules for categorizing contacts\.
 For more information, see [Automatically categorize contacts based on uttered keywords and phrases](rules.md)\.

 **Recorded conversations \(redacted\)**
-On the **Contact Trace Record** page for a contact, this permission allows you to listen to call recording files and view call transcripts in which the sensitive data has been removed\.
+On the **Contact Record** page for a contact, this permission allows you to listen to call recording files and view call transcripts in which the sensitive data has been removed\.
 For more information, see [Example redacted file](contact-lens-example-output-files.md#example-redacted-file)\.

 **Recorded conversations \(unredacted\)**
 This permission manages access to unredacted content that contains sensitive data such as name and credit card information\.
 It manages access to the following unredacted content: